Title Insurance Protects Your Biggest Investment

 You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title insurance company performs an extensive search on the title history of the property.
-The title company can usually identify any title problems and have these problems cleared-up prior to closing.
+The title insurance company searches the property's title history.
+The title company can usually identify any title problems that may arise and clear up these problems prior to closing.

 Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
 Your owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also cover what the title company is responsible for.
-Typically your title insurance will protect you in the following cases:
+Title insurance usually covers:

 Carter Financial Solutions can walk you through the pitfalls of getting a mortgage.
 Give us a call: 866-840-8745 x2.